shftan/shftan.github.io/index.md

 </div>
 I'm a PhD student at [Cornell Statistics](https://stat.cornell.edu/), minoring in Computer Science.
 I'm currently a visiting student at [UCSF](https://epibiostat.ucsf.edu/).
 Broadly, I work on interpretability of machine learning methods.
 I'm also interested in causal inference and algorithmic fairness.

-This website is under construction.
+This website is still under construction.
 For now, please see my <a href="https://scholar.google.com/citations?user=_tSKmPYAAAAJ&hl=en">Google Scholar</a> or contact me at ht395 AT cornell.edu.

 <div class="row-fluid" id="code"><h3>Code & Data</h3>
 </div>